akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

-Akka Http Quickstart with Scala
+Akka HTTP Quickstart with Scala
 ===============================

 The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream.
 It’s not a web-framework but rather a more general toolkit for providing and consuming HTTP-based services.
 While interaction with a browser is of course also in scope, it is not the primary focus of Akka HTTP.